keepthrifty/keepthrifty.github.io/_posts/2016-04-28-the-big-short.md

 If you're going to make a $200,000+ purchase (or more once you figure in interest), shouldn't you take the time to figure out what that signature on the loan means?

-You can see my thoughts on [the basic math of mortgages][mortgage-math-101] and [how understanding mortgages can save you tons][how-we-saved-on-our-mortgage] here on KeepThrifty.
+You can see my thoughts on [the basic math of mortgages][mortgage-math-101] and [how understanding mortgages can save you tons][how-we-saved-on-our-mortgage] here on Keep Thrifty.

 I also highly recommend [Khan Academy's videos on mortgages][khan-academy-mortgages] for a great walkthrough.